PLBY Group Inc. (PLBY) and the Battle of Fundamentals vs. Technicals

 Canaccord Genuity gave a rating of “Buy” to PLBY, setting the target price at $28 in the report published on March 31st of the current year.

-During the last 5 trading sessions, PLBY fell by -6.66%, which changed the moving average for the period of 200-days by +162.96% in comparison to the 20-day moving average, which settled at $29.54.
-In addition, PLBY Group Inc. saw 151.95% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, PLBY rose by +4.06%, which changed the moving average for the period of 200-days by +193.73% in comparison to the 20-day moving average, which settled at $28.48.
+In addition, PLBY Group Inc. saw 180.59% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading